-Surfrider Sunset Dinner
+Beachcomber Sunset Dinner

-Next we went to Surfrider for a bonfire with smores and a campfire bbq dinner.
+Next we went to Beachcomber for a bonfire with smores and a campfire bbq dinner.
 We made hamburgers and hot dogs (I had both of mine gluten free, of course!), fruit and lots of smores!

 It was such a unique and fun experience.
 The kids played in the water as the sun continued to set, and with a few balls we brought for them.
 After dinner, it was pitch black except for the fire, so we made a lot of smores!